Thursday, September 2, 2010

-Organic Consumers Association Filed Complaint With The USDA
+Organic Consumers Association Filed Complaint With the USDA

-This month the Organic Consumer Association and a group of organic personal care companies have filed a complaint with the USDA in an effort to stop Organic fraud.
+oca-3661184This month the Organic Consumer Association and a group of organic personal care companies have filed a complaint with the USDA in an effort to stop Organic fraud.
 The complaint requests Federal action on deceptive organic labeling and advertising of personal care products.
 Since many companies are realizing that more consumers are wanting natural and organic products, many are making false claims in an effort to increase sales.
 The products in questions include bodywashes, facial cleansers, shampoos, conditioners, moisturizing lotions, lip balms, make-up and other cosmetic products.

 The Organic Consumers Association is requesting a federal investigation into the labeling practices of several mainstream brands, who label and sell products, promoted as “Organic”.
 According to the complaint filled, none of the “so-called” organic products comply with the NOP Regulations for a packaged, multi-ingredient products.
 Several of the manufacturers under scrutiny have been accused in the past of false claims and others have had this coming for some time.